gavinlyonsrepo/raspberrypi_tempmon/README.md

 Installation
 -----------------------------------------------

-For Linux OS users.
+For Linux OS users. raspberrypi_tempmon is a python 3 program Make sure that:

+* python3
+* pip3

-Make sure that python3 and pip3 have been installed on your machine, then:
+Have been installed on your machine,

+Then Install with:

 ```sh
 sudo pip3 install rpi_tempmon.py